Zyxel-1/Egnimo/server/README.md

-# Umbra Messenging - Server
+# Grey Messenging - Server
 An end to end encryptic chat application between two individuals.

 ## Built With